Headache In The Back Of The Head: Where It Comes From And How To Relieve It

 Living a healthy lifestyle can help quite a bit with most headaches as well.
 A healthy lifestyle involves fueling your body with nutritious food, drinking plenty of water, exercising daily, and getting sufficient sleep each night.
 Relaxation techniques and biofeedback can be effective in preventing tension or stress headaches, too.
 Finally, since eye strain from looking at screens can lead to tension headaches, be sure to look away from screens every 20 minutes or even take a longer break from screen time if possible.

-What if my head hurts when I lay down?
+What type of headache causes my head to hurt when I lie down?

 Pain in the back of your head that worsens when you lay down can be caused by cluster headaches or headaches that occur in frequent clusters.
 Cluster headaches are thought to be caused by changes in the blood vessels like swelling or dilation or an increase in blood pressure.
 A cluster headache is considered a primary headache, as the headache is not caused by underlying headache disorders.